 - Creating curriculum to enable the development of student intercultural competence to compete in today's global society.

-- Effective strategies to address the barriers that have prevented full participation of students from historically or currently under-represented groups in higher education and the professoriate.
+- Implementing effective strategies to address the barriers that have prevented full participation of students from historically or currently underrepresented groups in higher education and the professoriate.

 - Developing or partnering with academic preparation or academic support programs that enhance the educational opportunities of underserved populations.

-- Demonstrating exceptional committee service that has established policy or processes that advance the principles of equity and inclusion on the UC Berkeley campus.
+- Exceptional sustained committee or administrative service that has significantly enhanced policy or processes that advance the principles of equity and inclusion on the UC Berkeley campus.

 - Establishing partnerships with business and industry that respond to mutual needs to foster diversity and equal opportunity in teaching, research, and public service.

 - Serving activities or organizations related to equity, inclusion, and diversity at the regional, statewide or national level.

-The Chancellor's Award for Advancing Institutional Excellence honors leadership in research, teaching and public service and is intended to encourage continued success.
+The Chancellor's Award for Advancing Institutional Excellence honors leadership in research, teaching and public or university service and is intended to encourage continued success.
 Nominations, therefore, should emphasize recent (within the last five years) concrete accomplishments in these areas, particularly those from which other faculty, departments or programs can benefit.
 The nomination should highlight the extent of involvement and the overall contributions of the candidate.

-Submit the following nomination materials electronically to Vice Chancellor Gibor Basri at firstname.lastname@example.org by Monday, March 19, 2012:
+Submit the following nomination materials electronically to Vice Chancellor Gibor Basri at firstname.lastname@example.org.
+Please check back for 2014 nomination deadline.